Sumalyo/benchmarkFASER/README.md

 | *Fig 3 Schematic Diagram of the Implemnetation of the Compression Module* |

 <br>
-The final phase of the project was to develop a compression engine module with the DAQling framework that could be added to an existing configuration to obtain compressed physics events which can be recorded.
-The EventBuilder module is responsible for collecting the data fragments from event sources (like the Trigger Readout Board recievers) and building events which can be sent out to the FileWriter Module.
-The Compression engine sits in beetween these modules, recieiving events from the Eventbuilder compressing them and sending them out to the FileWriter module.
+The final phase of the project was to develop a compression engine module with the DAQling framework that could be added to an existing configuration to obtain compressed physics events that can be recorded.
+The EventBuilder module is responsible for collecting the data fragments from event sources (like the Trigger Readout Board receivers) and building events that can be sent to the FileWriter Module.
+The Compression engine sits in between these modules, receiving events from the Eventbuilder, compressing them and sending them out to the FileWriter module.
 <p>
-It's designed in a non blocking manner with an internal buffer beign used to store incoming events and then reading events in a non blocking manner to compress and send out.
-It utilizes multithraeding to achive this utilizing the Producer Consumer Ques provided by the folly library.
-Important parts of the design are layed out in the following sections.
+It's designed in a non-blocking manner, with an internal buffer to store incoming events and then read events from it to compress and send out.
+It utilizes multithreading to achieve this by using the Producer-Consumer Ques provided by the folly library.
+Essential parts of the design are laid out in the following sections.

 ```C++
 std::array<unsigned int, 2> tids = {threadid++, threadid++};